Ian144/Ian144.github.io/PropertyTesting.md

     msgIn         = msgOut                                                                 // is msgIn the same as msgOut, F# uses structural equality by default
 ```

-The property test framework used by F# is [FsCheck](https://fscheck.github.io/FsCheck), good examples of using property testing can be found [here](http://fsharpforfunandprofit.com/posts/property-based-testing).
+The property test framework used by FsFIX is [FsCheck](https://fscheck.github.io/FsCheck), good examples of using property testing can be found [here](http://fsharpforfunandprofit.com/posts/property-based-testing).

-When FsCheck finds a test failure it searches for a simpler failing test.
-In the case of the 'int' example simpler would mean a smaller int, then FsCheck displays the simplest version of the failing test.
-This is called 'shrinking'.

 If the type being generated cannot represent invalid states, and FsCheck runs the test a very large number of times then it becomes more likely that the code under test satisfies the test property: "code confidence = numTestRuns / numValidStates".
 No one claims this will find all bugs, but it is likely to find bugs that would not be found with other techniques.
 Property testing is not a silver bullet, but it is a useful and underused (outside of functional programming) tool.